kelmore5/SeleniumBrowser/README.md

 ### Dependencies

 - python 3.5 or 3.6
-- pyvirtualdisplay
 - [selenium](http://selenium-python.readthedocs.io/installation.html)
-- [Xvfb](https://www.x.org/archive/X11R7.6/doc/man/man1/Xvfb.1.xhtml) (May not be necessary - check install of pyvirtualdisplay)
 - [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/)

-*pyvirtualdisplay and Xvfb are used to create the headless display, selenium and chromedriver are used for the actual browsing
+*Selenium and chromedriver are used for headless browsing

 ### Import